 4. IT (Information Technology) Manager

 You can break into this high-paying, secure field with a B.S. in Computer Science.
-You’ll also need ongoing training throughout your career, as this is a field that demands keeping pace with fast-moving innovations.
+You’ll also need ongoing training throughout your career, as this is a field that demands to keep pace with fast-moving innovations.

 What you’ll need: The entry-level qualification for this is a B.S. in Computer Science, and you’ll need to gain some experience before becoming a manager.
 You’ll still be making a good salary.